ucsb-cs8-f18/ucsb-cs8-f18.github.io/_lab/lab07.md

 * Write a function which will output the (pointValue, word) pairs in pointWordList to the shell or to a file depending on the bool value `toFile`.
 Note the order of elements of the tuple is (pointValue, word) not (word, pointValue).
 Find out why this specific order is preferred.

 * When `toFile` is `False`,  print all the words followed by their point value.
-Format the output so that your word is left justified in a field of width 4 more than the number of letters in `myLetters`, and the point value follows immediately afterwards.
+Format the output so that your word is left justified in a field of width 4 more than the number of letters in `filename`, and the point value follows immediately afterwards.
 You can do this with the format string method by carefully forming the `'{...}'` string first.

 * If `toFile` is `True`, write the same text as your formatted screen output from above to a text file.
 Name the file the string of letters contained in `myLetters` followed by .txt.
 So in the example above with scrabbleWords("buoni"), the file that is created is `buoni.txt`.
 Note that every time you want to write to a new line, you will need to include the newline character '\n' in your file.write() statement.
 You can see what the output should look like in the example here: [buoni.txt](https://ucsb-cs8-w18-wang.github.io/lab/lab07/buoni.txt).
 You can simply verify that when you run your program you produce this same file if `myletters` == `"buoni"`.